vesperix/libvxsdr/docs/source/radio_control.rst

 When multiple gain control stages are available, the functions below may be used to determine their ranges and control settings for each stage.
-Note that stage-level settings override the channel-level settings shown above; the user must ensure that the stage settings produce the desired gain.
+Note that stage-level settings override the channel-level settings shown above; the user must ensure that the combined settings of all stages produce the desired gain.

 .. doxygenfunction:: get_tx_num_gain_stages
 .. doxygenfunction:: get_rx_num_gain_stages